-- approved by the Knox College Faculty, May 1993
+approved by the Knox College Faculty, May 1993 affirmed by the Knox College Board of Trustees, 2008

 A Knox Education

 The paramount obligation of a college is to train its students to develop the ability to think clearly and independently.
 This ability will enable them to live confidently, courageously, and hopefully.